 It is not easy to predict these changes.
 Raw material variation from batch to batch may cause dimensional changes to vary slightly.
 Changes also depend on the method of construction and processing conditions, as thin materials are likely to be less stable.
 Other contributing factors can be the percentage of copper etched, density of copper electroplating, ambient humidity, and material thickness.

-Small dimensional changes in the circuitry panel is inevitable as it undergoes processing and exposure to a variety of etching, electroplating, pressures, temperatures, and chemistries.
-For instance, etch shrink is the stress etching copper releases, but fabricators mistakenly use it as a catch phrase for representing all the dimensional changes that a flexible circuit undergoes during processing.
+Small dimensional changes in the circuitry panel are inevitable as it undergoes processing and exposure to a variety of etching, electroplating, pressures, temperatures, and chemistries.
+For instance, each shrink is the stress etching copper releases, but fabricators mistakenly use it as a catchphrase for representing all the dimensional changes that a flexible circuit undergoes during processing.

 Fabricators consider compensating for the above changes when setting up the part number for a new flexible circuit.
-However, accurate prediction of these feature movements requires empirical data from parts they actually produce.
+However, accurate prediction of these feature movements requires empirical data from the parts they produce.

 Effects of Material Instability

-Lack of stability in the film material is manifest in violation of the minimal annular ring requirement, and in extreme cases, cause full breakout of the hole-to-pad alignment.
-Another possibility is in the misalignment of the coverlay.
-For a predicable material change, the operator can adjust either the conductor layout or the drill pattern to re-center the plated-through-hole in the pad.
+Lack of stability in the film material is manifest in violation of the minimal annular ring requirement, and in extreme cases, causes a full breakout of the hole-to-pad alignment.
+Another possibility is in the misalignment of the overlay.
+For a predictable material change, the operator can adjust either the conductor layout or the drill pattern to re-center the plated-through hole in the pad.